 - Why it works: Breaks their addiction to constant productivity and achievement.

-- Assignment: When feeling misunderstood, write 3 things others might be experiencing in that moment.
+- Assignment: When feeling misunderstood, write 3 things others are likely experiencing in that moment.

 - Why it works: Shifts focus from their emotional intensity to broader perspective.